Jason Brown (figure skater): 2010–2011 season

 Brown won the silver medal in his Junior Grand Prix debut in France and placed sixth in his second JGP event in Japan.
 He finished 9th in his senior national debut at the 2011 U.S. Championships with an impressive performance despite not attempting a triple Axel, which he had decided to put off due to a growth spurt.
 He was assigned to compete at the 2011 World Junior Championships, where he finished 7th.
 Brown worked on the triple Axel for the following season while adapting to another growth spurt.
-He stopped wearing hinge boots.

-2011–2012 season
+2011–2012 season: World Junior bronze & Junior Grand Prix Final gold

 Brown began his season with a win at his first Junior Grand Prix event in Brisbane, Australia.
 He then took silver in Milan, Italy, to qualify for the final.
 In a December 2011 interview, Brown said that he needed the triple Axel to be competitive on the senior level and continued to work on it.
 He occasionally used Dartfish, a computer imaging system, and a harness.
 At the Junior Grand Prix Final, Brown was second in both segments and won the gold medal overall.
 Brown was assigned to the 2012 World Junior Championships and won the bronze medal.

-2012–2013 season
+2012–2013 season: World Junior silver

 Brown won gold and silver medals on the JGP series and qualified for his second JGP Final, where he finished fourth.
 He placed eighth at the 2013 U.S. Figure Skating Championships.
 He was sent to the 2013 World Junior Championships, where he placed third in the short program and first in the free skate after landing two triple Axels for the first time in his career.
 Brown won the silver medal while fellow Americans Joshua Farris and Shotaro Omori took the gold and bronze medals, respectively.